 This blog article was originally published as an expert article by MedTech Finland.

-The European legislation on medtech is changing strongly.
+The European legislation on health tech is changing strongly.

 New regulations for medical devices enforce and unify the practices that have been proven most efficient throughout the decades.
 The regulations also contain responsibilities for importers and distributors to ensure patient safety and the flow of information.
 From the perspective of the device user and the healthcare consumer, this direction seems right.